m50/simple/README.md

 The documentation verification tool to make sure that nothing is considered easy or simple.

 Run *Simple* in your CI process on your documentation to make sure you don't put out any documentation that is condescending or unhelpful to learners.
-Everywhere that *Simple* finds any of the problematic words, it may be a perfect case to more detailed documentation.
+Everywhere that *Simple* finds any of the problematic words, it may be a perfect case to provide more detailed documentation.

 ## Usage